developing a content calendar for B2B SaaS

 Focus on engagement metrics that align with business goals.
 Adjust your calendar based on real data, not assumptions.

-Best Practices for B2B SaaS Content Calendars
+What Are Best Practices for Content Calendar Planning?

 Which do you think is considered a best practice: tracking SEO rankings monthly or weekly?